Masterluke87/psixas/README.md

 # PSIXAS
 A PSI4 plugin to calculate X-ray absorption spectra (NEXAFS, PP-NEXAFS, XPS).
-The implemented methods are based on the Transition-Potential and $$ \Delta $$-Kohn-Sham methods.
+The implemented methods are based on the Transition-Potential and Delta-Kohn-Sham approach.
 For details, please refer to the documentation (will be published soon).

 Parts of the program were inspired by the [psi4numpy](https://github.com/psi4/psi4numpy) package